More bad news bills

 Bill 32 is called the Restoring Balance in Alberta’s Workplaces Act, but don’t let the name fool you.

-The purpose of this Act is to frighten workers out of fighting for the things we care about: better jobs, fairness in the workplace, quality public services, human rights, other justice issues and more.
+The purpose of this legislation (which received royal assent on July 29) is to frighten workers out of fighting for the things we care about: better jobs, fairness in the workplace, quality public services, human rights, other justice issues and more.

 It seeks to do this by muzzling us and restricting our ability to: